 “Wash your balls with ice water, take nootropics, get rich, be Christian.”

 The prevailing archetype in the West for the past century has been “God against God”.
-The contradictions will not hold, and a new myth is needed.

 Human beings are an alchemical mixture of masculine and feminine.